-- Regularly sweep and/or spray water on haul roads; - Moisture condition the ash exiting the silos prior to being loaded into trucks for transport to the Landfill; - Spray water on the surface of ash disposed in the Landfill, as needed, and - Apply soil cover or other dust suppression materials such as geosynthetics, crusting agents, or erosion control blankets, or wet and re-compact the ash surface on a periodic basis, and maintain no greater than 10 acres of working area at any one time.
+- Regularly sweep and/or spray water on haul roads; - Avoid tracking material from the Landfill by utilizing a wheel wash or rumble strips for haul trucks upon exiting the Landfill, as needed; - Moisture condition the ash exiting the silos prior to being loaded into trucks for transport to the Landfill; - Spray water on the surface of ash disposed in the Landfill, as needed, and - Apply soil cover or other dust suppression materials such as geosynthetics, crusting agents, or erosion control blankets, or wet and re-compact the ash surface on a periodic basis, and maintain no greater than 10 acres of working area at any one time.
 For landfill areas open less than 30 days, these procedures shall be applied on an as-needed basis.
 No area will be exposed without dust suppression procedures for longer than 30 days.